nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. TutorPets shows a list of students’ contact
+2. TutorsPet shows a list of students’ contact
 3. User requests to delete a specific contact from the list
-4. TutorPets deletes the person
+4. TutorsPet deletes the person

     Use case ends.